SecretiveShell/SecretiveShell/README.md

 - JavaScript
 - C#

+### I am Interested in Working On 🔍

+- AI and Machine Learning projects, particularly those involving natural language processing and reasoning.
+- Automation and agentic workflows solving real world problems.
+- Pushing benchmarks with new and innovative ideas.
+- The combination of neuro symbolic architectures for self hosted systems.

 Feel free to connect with me or check out my projects to learn more about what I'm building and exploring!

 <!--